boripenile/product-comments/README.md

    mvn clean install
 7. Deploy on any Java web application server, for example Tomcat-7.0.86

-Please note that java virtual machine much be allocated enough memory if you are download high volume of product's reviews and youtude comments.
+Please note that java virtual machine must be allocated enough memory if you are downloading high volume of product's reviews and youtude comments.

 Happy download.